-Welcome to the new online store of Trevor White Roses | Specialist Grower of Old Roses
+Welcome to the online store of Trevor White Roses | Specialist Growers of Roses Ancient & Modern

-We have been growing old roses in Norfolk since 1984 and take great pride in producing quality plants.
+We have been growing roses in Norfolk since 1984 and take great pride in producing quality plants.
 Good cultivation in virgin soil, strict grading and minimal storage ensure that they arrive in the best possible condition.
 Most of our roses can be purchased bare root (dormant) for delivery from November until March, in addition we also offer a selection that can be bought potted in peat-free compost which are available throughout the year.

 We hope our new website helps and inspires you to discover more about our unique collection.
 The new search options and enhanced format should make finding the right rose from over 500 different varieties much easier.

 Type what you’re searching for and hit enter